Priultimus/urban-robot/README.md

 This is a request to start processing commands.
 Your client should start validate it's connection to Discord and fire a `ready` event in response.

 #### **`coma`**
-This is a request to stop processing commands.
-It'll include a reason and whether or not you're expected to perform a cache sync as part of your cleanup.
+This is a request to stop processing commands with the reason why.

 #### **`shutdown`**
-This is a request to shutdown.
-It'll include a reason and whether or not you're expected to perform a cache sync as part of your cleanup.
+This is a request to shutdown with the reason why.
 #
 ## Health Check Spec
 _I need to figure out how this works sooner or later_